 - Solicit ideas from the Committee on future action that the Committee should consider.

-- Work with members of the Committee to establish methods by which Gay, Lesbian, Bisexual, and Transgender Sociologists may communicate their concerns and issues that are effecting the Status of Gays, Lesbians, Bisexual, and Transgender Sociologists in the region.
+- Work with members of the Committee to establish methods by which Gay, Lesbian, Bisexual, and Transgender Sociologists may communicate their concerns and issues that are effecting the Status of Lesbian, Gay, Bisexual, Transgender, and Queer Sociologists in the region.

 - Calendar and committee activities.